Christopher Hood, Visiting Professor, Blavatnik School of Government and Emeritus Fellow of All Souls College Oxford.

-Delivering the keynote lecture recently at the 2017 IPPA conference held at the Lee Kuan Yew School of Public Policy, Singapore, June 2017
+Delivering the keynote lecture at the 2017 IPPA conference held at the Lee Kuan Yew School of Public Policy, Singapore, June 2017

-Just published: A Century of Fiscal Squeeze Politics: 100 Years of Austerity, Politics and Bureaucracy in Britain, with Rozana Himaz.
+Recently published: A Century of Fiscal Squeeze Politics: 100 Years of Austerity, Politics and Bureaucracy in Britain, with Rozana Himaz.
 Published at a time when 'austerity' is seldom out of the news, this book identifies and compares all the main efforts to cut public spending and/or raise taxes in the UK from 1900 to 2015.
 The analysis is both quantitative and qualitative and it reveals some patterns that have not been explained or even recognized in earlier works on retrenchment and austerity.
 For example it identifies a long-term shift from a 'surgery without anaesthetics' approach to fiscal squeeze (deep but short-lived squeeze episodes) in the earlier parts of the period towards 'boiling frogs' approach in more recent decades (episodes in which the pain is spread out of a longer period).

 Christopher is a Fellow of the the British Academy, the Academy of the Social Sciences and the National Academy of Public Administration (United States).
 He is currently visiting Professor, Blavatnik School of Government, Oxford.